 As this size of gandelow is very rare a prototype was built in 2012 for the Maritime Section of the Foynes Flying Boat Museum in Ireland (on the banks of the Shannon estuary).
 It showed that a small gandelow would be an ideal recreational boat - easy to take by trailer to a lake or a small river for family fun.
 In 2017 we designed and built the version below.

 You can download basic plans here (PDF).
 They contain diagrams and dimensions in Imperial, ie inches and feet, and metric sizes.
-Later, detailed plans (not instructions) for the 15-foot gandelow will come in a book to be published in 2018.
+Later, detailed plans (not instructions) for a 16-foot (4.8 metre) gandelow will be published in 2019.
 If you want some guidance on general boat-building techniques then go to sites such as WoodenBoat publications.

 The posts below record the building process and are in date order (most recent first).
-In this blog we refer to ‘Step 1’, Step 2’, Task 2-2 etc. These are from the book ‘Building a River Shannon Gandelow: Step-by-Step Guide with Plans’ which you can buy on the Shop Now page.
+In this blog we refer to ‘Step 1’, Step 2’, Task 2-2 etc. These are from the book ‘Building a River Shannon Gandelow: Step-by-Step Guide with Plans’ published in 2015.
 For reference, the full list of steps are in this PDF.

 To contribute to this blog - please email your comments to me and I will include them (if appropriate).